medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-core.md

 This means, among other things, that in case of personal identifiable information:

-A strong authentication of users must take place (according to NIST niveau 3-4 or NSIS niveau “significant”)
+A strong authentication of users must take place (according to NIST niveau 3-4 or NSIS niveau “substantial”)

 1. Access control must be carried out based on nationally standardized information (attributes)
 2. Consent/rejection and treatment relationship must be checked against the national consent service and the national treatment relationship service